Ivory Coast (Côte d'Ivoire)

 A key part of this funeral rite is the dance of the Boloye, or Panther.

-Although their society is matrilineal, young Senufo men undergo a twenty-year training before they are initiated into a highly secretive men’s society called Poro and it is the Poro who organise the funerals in Senufo communities.
-On the last day of a Senufo funeral, a young Poro initiate is tasked with leading masked dancers called Nufori into the arena.
+Although their society is matrilineal, young Senoufo men undergo a twenty-year training at a forest school called Poro, before they are initiated into a highly secretive men’s society.
+On the last day of a Senoufo funeral, a young Poro initiate is tasked with leading masked dancers called Nufori into the arena.
 These dancers are masked in a costume fashioned out of traditional dyed mud cloth that has been daubed with paint spots and designed to terrify women and children in the audience as they are normally excluded from these events.

 BALAFON